 Several criminal offenses under state law include multiple classifications depending on the seriousness of the crime and its corresponding penalties.
 For example, first-degree murder carries a sentence of imprisonment for life, while first-degree manslaughter can incur a sentence of up to 15 years in prison, a fine of up to $30,000, or both.
 The less serious classifications carry lighter penalties, such as imprisonment for up to 25 years for third-degree murder, and up to ten years in prison, a fine of up to $20,00, or both, for second-degree manslaughter.

 A reduction in the charge that someone faces can make a significant difference in the burden these penalties place on their economic condition and their freedom.
 A person facing a criminal charge at any level could arrange a consultation with a Hennepin County criminal defense lawyer to discuss strategies for securing a reduced charge, dismissal, not guilty verdict, or another alternative to a conviction for the offense.

 Contact an Experienced Attorney in Hennepin County

 Criminal prosecutions must follow strict procedural regulations in addition to specific state laws.
 If you face a charge for a serious criminal offense, you may want to consult a skilled attorney immediately after your arrest.

-Enlist a qualified legal professional with experience defending individuals against criminal charges who could help you achieve the best possible outcome.
+Enlist a qualified legal professional with experience defending individuals against DWI, domestic violence, sex crimes, theft, and other criminal charges who could help you achieve the best possible outcome.
 A Hennepin County criminal defense lawyer could safeguard your rights and meet the demands of your case.
 Call to schedule a consultation and start planning your defense.